joeyaranda/Getting-and-Cleaning-Data-course-project/Code Book.md

-This code book contain the summary of variables and their corresponding values
+This code book contains the summary of variables and their corresponding values.

 Subject - identifier of the person subjected to the analysis Activity - activity performed by the subject as recorded by the smartphone